 - Reality Television: A reality TV series follows a young writer who is struggling to get his newly conceived show on the air.
 Eventually he is faced with choosing between the airing of his creation and the promise made to his best friend.

 - Knowing: A famed video game designer's car breaks down in the middle of nowhere.
 His wife and daughter stay behind as he goes out to seek help.

 This film contains examples of the following tropes:

 - Amnesiac God: Both the premise and The Reveal.

 Sierra: So you play a lot of characters?Gabriel: Well, a couple.
 Most people do.Sierra: But you're not most people.
 You created the world.
 You know all the secret codes.Gabriel: Like God Mode?

 - Several of the conversations between Ryan Reynold's characters and Hope Davis' characters hint towards Reynold's characters being a single deity.
 This one is between Gabriel, the video game designer and the woman he finds walking down the road.
 They begin to talk about video games.

-- Title Drop : Curiously, the subtitles ("The Prisoner", "Reality Television", "Knowing") are not mentioned, but "the nines" is dropped once in each of the three sections of the film.
+- Title Drop: Curiously, the subtitles ("The Prisoner", "Reality Television", "Knowing") are never mentioned, but "the nines" is dropped in each of the three sections of the film.